How To Get A CPAP Prescription Online?

 • Observed pauses in breathing while asleep

 Depending on your answers, your doctor may recommend an overnight sleep study to confirm your diagnosis.
-Home sleep apnea tests, like the WatchPAT ONE E disposable device offered in our Complete Care Package, are becoming more popular and are generally more cost-efficient than overnight lab tests.
+Home sleep apnea tests, like the NightOwl disposable device offered in our Complete Care Package, are becoming more popular and are generally more cost-efficient than overnight lab tests.
 Call us today at 866-465-4478 to get a CPAP prescription online.

 With Sleep Care Online, our team of healthcare practitioners is available to consult with patients via telehealth visits.
 Your sleep doctor will review the results of your home sleep test and if necessary, prescribe CPAP therapy – all online!